bsccf/Uni-notes/Mathematics for Engineering and the Environment/10U Matrices 3/matrix rank.md

 \end{pmatrix}\\
 \end{align*}$$

-The more accurate definition of matrix rank is: ""
+The more accurate definition of matrix rank is: "the order of the largest square submatrix with non-zero determinant.
+A square submatrix is formed by deleting rows and columns to form a smaller square matrix."